-EYITT Employed Route
+EYITT Graduate Employed Route

-Become an Early Years Teacher while you work.
-Achieve Early Years Teacher Status (EYTS) in 12 months without leaving your current role.
+Achieve Early Years Teacher Status (EYTS) in just 12 months, without leaving your current role.

 12